MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 ### Available Languages - SSDT for VS 2015

-This release of SSDT can be installed in the following languages:
+This release of **SSDT for VS 2015** can be installed in the following languages:

 [Chinese (People's Republic of China)]( https://go.microsoft.com/fwlink/?linkid=858660&clcid=0x804) | [Chinese (Taiwan)]( https://go.microsoft.com/fwlink/?linkid=858660&clcid=0x404) |